gvwilson/thirdbit/src/fiction/bear/index.md

 "I'll miss you," he said softly.

-The gorilla hugged him back clumsily.
+The troll hugged him back clumsily.
 "And I you, Your Highness," he said.
 "You had a pretty good sense of humor, for a human."

 The ink on Thokmay's pen had dried.
 He wiped it carefully on a scrap of